Corvusoft/restq/documentation/API.md

 ##### Return Value

-boolean true if the argument is a string of either 'true' or 'false', otherwise false.
+Boolean true if the argument is a string of either 'true' or 'false', otherwise false.

 ##### Exceptions